Bright199/MDT-demo/README.md

 # MDT-demo
-My demo task with MDT
+My demo task with MDT.
+Please feel feel to open an issue